 Sign Breast Cancer Now’s ‘It’s Time for Trodelvy’ petition now: breastcancernow.org/trodelvy

-1. Sacituzumab govitecan (Trodelvy) is a targeted (biological) therapy.
-It delivers a chemotherapy drug straight to cancer cells which have the protein Trop-2 on their surface.
+- Sacituzumab govitecan (Trodelvy) is a targeted (biological) therapy.
+It delivers a chemo drug straight to cancer cells which have the protein Trop-2 on their surface.
 This is the case in many types of cancer, including breast cancer.
 This treatment is suitable for patients with unresectable locally advanced or secondary triple negative breast cancer who have had at least two prior therapies.

-4. The phase 3 ASCENT trial showed a significant benefit of sacituzumab govitecan (Trodelvy) when compared with chemotherapy with respect to progression free survival and overall survival.
-Among all randomly assigned patients (those with or without brain metastases), the median progression free survival was 4.8 months with sacituzumab govitecan and 1.7 months with chemotherapy.
-For the same population, the median overall survival was 11.8 months with sacituzumab govitecan and 6.9 months with chemotherapy.
-In patients without brain metastases the median progression free survival was 5.6 months with sacituzumab govitecan and 1.7 months with chemotherapy.
-And the median overall survival was 12.1 months with sacituzumab govitecan and 6.7 months with chemotherapy.
+- The phase 3 ASCENT trial showed a significant benefit of sacituzumab govitecan (Trodelvy) when compared with chemo with respect to progression-free survival and overall survival.
+Among all randomly assigned patients (those with or without brain metastases), the median progression free survival was 4.8 months with sacituzumab govitecan and 1.7 months with chemo.
+For the same population, the median overall survival was 11.8 months with sacituzumab govitecan and 6.9 months with chemo.
+In patients without brain metastases, the median progression free survival was 5.6 months with sacituzumab govitecan and 1.7 months with chemo.
+And the median overall survival was 12.1 months with sacituzumab govitecan and 6.7 months with chemo.

 Secondary breast cancer

-It is not currently known how many people have secondary breast cancer (cancer that has spread to another part of the body), however estimates suggest that 35,000 people in the UK are living with this devastating incurable disease.
+It is not currently known how many people have secondary breast cancer (cancer that has spread to another part of the body).
+However, estimates suggest 35,000 people in the UK are living with this devastating incurable disease.
 [Yip, K., McConnell, H., Alonzi, R., & Maher, J. (2015).
 Using routinely collected data to stratify prostate cancer patients into phases of care in the United Kingdom: implications for resource allocation and the cancer survivorship programme.
 British Journal of Cancer, 112, 1594–1602]

 Triple negative breast cancer